pivpn/pivpn/.github/ISSUE_TEMPLATE/pivpn-report.md

 <!--
 # PiVPN Issue Template

+DO NOT DELETE THIS!
+THIS IS IMPORTANT FOR US TO BETTER HELP YOU!

 PLEASE READ THIS TEMPLATE CAREFULLY BEFORE OPENING AN ISSUE!
 Any Issue opened that doesn't follow this template will be removed.